Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Introduction

-\item We conduct extensive experiments to demonstrate that our method can significantly outperform the case where each domain is locally trained and perform competitively with the centralized training where all data are shared.
-As a result, AAE can effectively integrate organizations from different domains to form a community of shared interest. \end{itemize}
+\item We conduct extensive experiments and demonstrate that our method can significantly outperform locally trained RSs and mitigates the cold start problem.
+As a result, our approach can promote collaborations among various organizations to form a community of shared interest. \end{itemize}